Build Peace 2025

 ICIP has participated in the last three editions of Build Peace, held in Germany (2022), Kenya (2023), and the Philippines (2024).

-The 2025 conference aims to bring together people, organizations, and institutions from Catalonia that promote peacebuilding in the digital space.
-It will share experiences and advance the use of technology, the arts, and other innovations to transform conflicts positively.
+The 2025 conference brought together people, organizations, and institutions from Catalonia that promote peacebuilding in the digital space.
+Sharing experiences and advancing the use of technology, the arts, and other innovations to transform conflicts positively.